 There Are Many Types Of Bread – Which Ones Are The Healthiest?

-From whole grain and wholemeal bread through to gluten free and other bread alternatives, there are now so many more choices available than just your traditional white loaf.
+From whole grain and wholemeal through to gluten free and other bread alternatives, there are now so many more choices available than just your traditional white loaf.
 Rather than avoiding bread, take the time to understand what it contains, how it is made and then make an educated decision based on your individual dietary requirements.

 White flour used to make white bread is achieved by stripping the wheat of the germ and the bran.
 This strips the wheat of approximately 80% of it’s nutritional value, leaving only the ‘endosperm’ to create the white flour.
-While white bread is often fortified with Vitamin B, folic acid and iron before it is placed on the shelf, it is still low in fibre and is missing key anti-oxidants and phyto-nutrients.
+While often fortified with Vitamin B, folic acid and iron before it is placed on the shelf, it is still low in fibre and is missing key anti-oxidants and phyto-nutrients.

 Wholemeal bread is made using flour that is made from all components of the wheat: the germ, the bran and the endosperm.
-For this reason, wholemeal bread does have a naturally higher nutritional value than most white breads.
+For this reason, wholemeal breads do have a naturally higher nutritional value than most white breads.
 Beware of products claiming the use of ‘reconstituted’ whole grain flour which may also have reduced nutritional content.
 Reconstituted flour contains wheat endosperm that has been stripped down to white flour, with the germ and the bran being added in afterwards.

 Whole Grain Bread

 In addition to the wheat flour, whole grain bread contains the nutritional benefits of the whole grains they contain.
 Not all whole grains are a good source of fibre, so be sure to check the label for the exact nutritional content